 For example, the EUTF is seen as offering options for incorporating emergency and development components not afforded by other donors; and it is resoundingly assessed as being a bridging instrument in relation to ECHO.
-In Lebanon, Jordan and Turkey, the EUTF is seen as a successor to ECHO: in one instance an interviewee said that it did not make sense for the EUTF to exit a country before ECHO does.
+In Lebanon, Jordan and Turkey, the EUTF is seen as a successor to ECHO and interviewees across the board agree that it would not make sense for the EUTF to exit a country before ECHO does.
 Similarly, implementing partners who have experience of programming and implementation in emergencies believe that the EUTF is providing an alternative between humanitarian response and development cooperation.
 They particularly emphasise the multi-sector and multi-country approach, and timeframes that are over one year as the characteristics that allow the EUTF to play that bridging role, although several interviewees suggested that there is a need for repeat cycles to effectively move along the humanitarian-development continuum.

 Other stakeholders who have experience of development programming are more sceptical about the EUTF's ability to act as a humanitarian-development bridge, particularly bilateral cooperation agencies.
 This assessment is more pronounced where the EUTF programmes are funding infrastructure components that are typically seen as part of development programming; and they make the qualification that the EUTF should instead be funding rehabilitation as a transition tool.
 On the other hand, some host governments such as Jordan prefer budget support and having a development slant to programming that ensures their involvement and ownership and help to secure their support and engagement.
+In general, the evaluation finds that EUTF has successfully navigated the context in each country to deliver on the humanitarian-development bridge.
+The flexibility of the EUTF to straddle this divide is coherent with the spirit of initiatives in the humanitarian and development sectors to ensure greater coordination between them.

 The EUTF's ability to bridge the humanitarian-development divide is also qualified depending on the intervention sector.
 Interventions in the field of education and WASH infrastructure are considered to more closely align to a longer-term development approach, whereas livelihoods and health are less likely to be sustainable given certain country contexts.
-In Jordan, Lebanon and Turkey there seem to be a good level of engagement with government counterparts in the education sector.
-In Lebanon, the MoE is engaged with UNICEF, for example, in the approval of its work plan.
+In Jordan, Lebanon and Turkey there seems to be a good level of engagement with government counterparts in the education sector.
+In Lebanon, the Ministry of Education is engaged with UNICEF, for example, in the approval of its work plan.
 In Turkey, higher education work is considered to be outside of the humanitarian realm by some interviewees, and interventions are therefore seen as more grounded in development.
 In Jordan, interventions in the field of education are focused on school rehabilitation and maintenance, as is the case in QUDRA, and building of schools by KfW; and WASH infrastructure to schools and households provided under the ACTED programme are also seen as longer-term interventions.